adejonghm/terraform-training/aws-get-started/Readme.md

 # Get Started AWS

-This training is dedicated to the AWS provider, in it, an EC2 instance is created.
-All the code is in `aws_instance.tf`
+This training is dedicated to the AWS provider, in it, an EC2 instance is created, you can find it in `aws_instance.tf`

 Two types of authentication are used in this training.